daronphang/chat-app/chat-service/README.md

 - Maintains websocket connection with client
 - Handles sender message by pushing to Kafka queue and message acknowledgement
 - Handles messages from other chat servers by forwarding them to appropriate client
+- For multiple devices support, assume that user will be in the same location and all devices are connected to the same server; maintain a session of max_message_id for user

 ## Development